 The Division of School Readiness helps prepare all Virginia children for kindergarten by supporting birth to five programming, including the Virginia Preschool Initiative and Early Childhood Special Education.
 The division focuses on key classroom practices including: the use of high-quality curriculum and assessment, teacher-child interactions and individualized professional development, as well as strengthening family engagement.
 The division also works with other state agencies that serve young children to build a more unified birth to five early childhood care and education system.

-Department of Policy – Monica Smith-Callahan, Assistant Superintendent
+Department of Policy, Equity, and Communications – Holly Coy, Assistant Superintendent